The importance of pain relief

 Recommended pain assessment tools:

-To assess perceived pain and facilitate communication between you as a healthcare professional and your patient, different pain assessment tools are used.
+To assess perceived pain and facilitate communication between you, as a healthcare professional, and your patient, various pain assessment tools are used.
 These tools should be easy for you and your patients to use and understand.
-Consistent use of pain assessment tools allows you, as a nurse, to track the progression of pain over time and to take effective pain relief measures.
+Consistent use of pain assessment tools enables you, as a nurse, to track the progression of pain over time and take effective pain-relief measures.

 Download the guide!